A mathematical theory of resolution limits for super-resolution of positive sources: Introduction

 \textbf{Reconstruction algorithms.} Due to the importance of super-resolution in applications, a number of sophisticated super-resolution algorithms have been developed over the years.
 Among those algorithms, a class of algorithms called subspace methods have exhibited favourable performance and have been used frequently in engineering applications.
 Specific examples include MUltiple SIgnal Classification (MUSIC) \cite{schmidt1986multiple}, Estimation of Signal Parameters via Rotational Invariance Technique (ESPRIT) \cite{roy1989esprit}, and Matrix Pencil Method \cite{hua1990matrix}.
 Note that these algorithms date back to the work of Prony \cite{Prony-1795}.
 Despite the appealing performance of the subspace methods in practical applications, their stability properties are not yet well-understood.
 The asymptotic results on the stability of MUSIC algorithm in the presence of Gaussian noise were derived just slightly after its emerging \cite{stoica1989music, clergeot1989performance, stoica1991statistical}.
 But only until recent years, some steps towards understanding the stability of MUSIC, ESPRIT and Matrix-Pencil Method in the non-asymptotic regime were taken in \cite{liao2016music}, \cite{li2020super} and \cite{moitra2015super}, respectively.
 Nevertheless, the error tolerance derived in these papers are not as strong as our estimates here for the resolution limit in location reconstruction.
 On the other hand, it was shown numerically in \cite{liao2016music, batenkov2019super, li2020super} that these subspace methods actually achieve the optimal resolution order.
 Thus the theoretical demonstrations for the performance limits of subspace methods in the non-asymptotic regime are still important open problems.

 In recent years, inspired by the idea of sparse modeling and compressed sensing, many sparsity promoting algorithms have been proposed for the super-resolution problem.
 For example, in the groundbreaking work of Cand\`es and Fernandez-Granda \cite{candes2014towards}, it was proved that off-the-grid sources can be exactly recovered from their low-frequency measurements by a TV minimization under a minimum separation condition.
 It invokes active researches in the off-the-grid algorithms, among them we would like to mention the BLASSO \cite{azais2015spike, duval2015exact, poon2019} and the atomic norm minimization method \cite{tang2013compressed,tang2014near}.
 Both methods were proved to be able to stably recover the source under a minimum separation condition or a non-degeneracy condition.
-BLASSO (Beurling LASSO) is an off-the-grid generalization of $l^1$ regularization (LASSO), and exhibits excellent performance in the off-the-grid source recovery \cite{duval2015exact, poon2019}.
-The atomic norm minimization method is shown to form a nearly minimax optimal estimator when tackling line spectral estimation problems \cite{bhaskar2013atomic,tang2014near}.
-Nevertheless, these convex optimization algorithms usually require a minimum separation distance of several Rayleigh limits (see, for instance, \cite{tang2015resolution, li2018approximate, poon2019}) for the general source recovery, which may limit their applicability to superresolve closely-spaced point sources.

 \textbf{Super-resolution of positive sources.} To the best of our knowledge, the theoretical possibility for the super-resolution of positive sources was first considered in \cite{donoho1992maximum}.
 Specifically, the authors defined